Programme

 Audience: Practitioners and Academics

-Join us for an engaging and informative session introducing the IUK BC Bootcamp - an ITOL accredited CPD opportunity developed by Innovate UK Business Connect and delivered by their experienced team of Knowledge Transfer Advisers.
+Join us for an engaging and informative session introducing the Innovate UK Business Connect Bootcamp - an ITOL accredited CPD opportunity developed by Innovate UK Business Connect and delivered by their experienced team of Knowledge Transfer Advisers.
 This immersive and interactive bootcamp has already been experienced by over 100 KTP Practitioners and is specifically designed for Knowledge Base KTP professionals who are business-facing and involved in shaping high-quality KTP proposals.

 During our session, we’ll provide a detailed overview of the bootcamp and what participants can expect, as well as facilitate a discussion on the concept of the ‘golden thread’ - the essential elements that, when effectively woven together, create a proposal that is not only cohesive and innovative, but also deeply challenging and capable of embedding new capability within a business to drive real commercial impact.
 Whether you are new to KTP or looking to refine your approach, this session will offer practical insights and peer-led discussion to support your continued development.

-Speakers: John Bound, Knowledge Transfer Manager – Innovation and Design; Bethany Procter, Temporary Innovation Academy Content Manager; Ian Heywood, Knowledge Transfer Adviser – North Scotland
+Speakers: John Bound, Knowledge Transfer Manager – Innovation and Design; Bethany Procter, Innovation Academy Content Manager; Dr Ian Heywood, Senior Knowledge Transfer Adviser, Innovate UK Business Connect

 Knowledge with Impact